jnidzwetzki/bboxdb/docs/_posts/2016-12-13-installation.md

 79e73e60883d        zookeeper                              "/docker-entrypoint.â€¦"   9 minutes ago       Up 4 minutes        2888/tcp, 3888/tcp, 0.0.0.0:2182->2181/tcp           docker_zk2_1
 ```

-For example, you can now enter one of the BBoxDB containers and work with the CLI of BBoxDB.
+You can now enter one of the BBoxDB containers and work with the CLI of BBoxDB.
 For example, you can list all discovered BBoxDB nodes.

 ```bash
 $ docker exec -it docker_bboxdb5_1 bash